What is the Alumni Association Selection Committee (AASC)?

 How did the candidates on this ballot get nominated?

-Alumni standing for election are nominated by your peers, including alumni volunteer leaders in clubs, classes, and affinity groups; members of the Board of Directors; and other committees such as the Leadership and Talent Pipeline Committee.
+The Alumni Association solicited nominations from all alumni worldwide.
+Alumni standing for election were nominated by your peers, including alumni volunteer leaders in clubs, classes, and affinity groups; members of the Board of Directors; and other committees, such as the Leadership Development Committee.

 What is preferential voting?

-The AASC election is conducted using a preferential voting technique called Single-Transferable voting.
-Single-Transferable voting is the standard system used for translating ranked ballots into multiple winners.
+The AASC election uses a preferential technique called single-transferable voting, a standard system for converting ranked ballots into multiple winners.

-This form of voting works optimally when voters rank all or most of the candidates.
-The rankings indicate which candidate you would like your vote transferred to in the event that your favorite candidate has enough votes already or stands no chance of winning.
+This form of voting works optimally when voters rank all or most candidates.
+The rankings determine which candidates you would like your votes transferred to if your favorite candidates already have enough votes or stand no chance of winning.

-To determine the winners of the election, the standard preferential voting algorithm that carries out the calculation requires a random seed so that votes may be redistributed in a random, unbiased, and verifiable manner.
-To this end, the 2024 MIT Alumni Association Selection Committee Ballot will use 12345678 as the random seed.
+The single-transferable voting algorithm requires a “random” seed so that votes may be redistributed randomly, unbiasedly, and verifiably.
+To this end, the 2025 MIT Alumni Association Selection Committee Ballot will use 12345678 as the random seed.

 I don’t know any of the candidates―should I still vote?

 Yes!
 AASC members are elected at large by the entire alumni body.
-Review the candidates’ statements and records of MIT involvement and decide who you think best demonstrates strong leadership skills, familiarity with the programs and activities of the Association, and a commitment to the Association’s objectives of service to alumni and to the Institute.
+MIT alumni have a talent and skill in common: the ability to exercise their own independent judgment and come to their own conclusions.
+Review the candidates’ statements and record of MIT involvement and decide who you think best demonstrates strong leadership skills, familiarity with the programs and activities of the Association, and a commitment to the Association’s objectives of service to alumni and to the Institute.

 Can I campaign for or encourage voting for a specific individual who is up for election?